Skip to content

 • Hotel Downtown

-Right in the middle of the historic city center, stands this 17-century construction filled with modern luxuries.
-While you are there, be sure to check out the sweeping fresco by the Mexican muralist Manuel Rodriguez Lozano.
+Right in the middle of the historic city centre stands this 17th-century construction filled with modern luxuries.
+While there, check out the sweeping fresco by the Mexican muralist Manuel Rodriguez Lozano.
 Aside from a terrace restaurant and a rooftop pool, the rooftop of Hotel Downtown offers incredible views of the city’s beautiful skyline.

 • InterContinental Presidente Mexico City

-If you are going for fancy and classy, then this is the hotel for you.
-Located in the upscale Polanco neighborhood, the Intercontinental Presidente hotel is fairly close to the town’s best shopping spots.
-Inside the hotel, you can enjoy fine dining at any of the hotel’s restaurants, including Au Pied de Cochon and Chapulin.
+This hotel is for you if you are going for fancy and classy.
+Located in the upscale Polanco neighbourhood, the Intercontinental Presidente Hotel is near the town’s best shopping spots.
+Inside the hotel, you can enjoy fine dining at any hotel’s restaurants, including Au Pied de Cochon and Chapulin.

 • Nima Local House Hotel

-Located in the La Roma neighborhood, Nima Local House features a classic Mexican-French fusion design known as Porforoan architecture.
+In the La Roma neighbourhood, Nima Local House features a classic Mexican-French fusion design called Porforoan architecture.
 Aligned with its design style, Nima offers open-air terraces, art nouveau-inspired wrought-iron railings, and a marble-lined breakfast nook.
-Thanks to its excellent location, while staying in Nima Local House Hotel, you’ll be quite close to multiple local parks, popular shops, and restaurants.
+Thanks to its excellent location, staying in Nima Local House Hotel will put you quite close to multiple local parks, popular shops, and restaurants.

 • El Patio 77

-Housed in an 1890s historic mansion in the San Rafael neighborhood, El Patio 77 is a cozy and charming 8-room hotel with rooms styled and decorated after different states around Mexico City.
-El Patio 77 manages to keep its luxury status while being one of the most eco-friendly hotels in Mexico City as it has a rainwater collection system as well as a gray water recycling program.
+Housed in an 1890s historic mansion in the San Rafael neighbourhood, El Patio 77 is a cosy, charming 8-room hotel with rooms styled and decorated after different states around Mexico City.
+El Patio 77 maintains its luxury status while being one of the most eco-friendly hotels in Mexico City, as it has a rainwater collection system and a greywater recycling program.
 Some of the furniture is even upcycled.

 Best Restaurants: